aleos-dev/tennis-scoreboard/README.md

 - `204 No Content` - The player was successfully updated.
 - `400 Bad Request` - The request was malformed or contained invalid parameters.
 - `404 Not Found` - The player with the specified full name was not found.
+- `409 Conflict` - The player name already is taken.
+- `500 Internal Server Error` - There was an error processing the request.

 ### Delete Player